Statement of Intent

 Further information can be found at: - https://www.gov.uk/government/publications/early-years-foundation-stage-framework--

-For the rest of the school we will assess termly for English, science and maths using the national curriculum statements as a guide to the expected levels for each year group.
-We will use pupil based self-assessments alongside teacher assessments for English, maths, science and RE.
-These will be completed on a long termly basis.
-The rest of the curriculum will be assessed at the end of a unit of work or topic, once again using national curriculum statements or skills based ones as will be the case for Music, Art and PE.
+We assess the impact of our curriculum in a number of ways: marking and feedback in children’s books; pupil conferencing; pupil progress meetings with teachers; Parents’ evenings; and, more formally, through termly assessments for English, Maths, Science and RE, using the National Curriculum statements as a guide to the expected levels for each year group.
+We use pupil-based self-assessments alongside teacher assessments and end of Key Stage SATS.
+The rest of the curriculum will be assessed at the end of a unit of work or topic, once again using National Curriculum statements or skills based ones as will be the case for Music, Art and PE.
+In addition to these more formal ways of measuring the impact of teaching and learning, impact of the curriculum can be seen through the extensive monitoring (Book Looks, Moderation, Pupil Conferencing, Learning Walks) that is undertaken by our SLT, Governing Body and School Challenge Partner.

 Reading is very important to the staff and children of St Mary’s.
 We have very high standards and encourage reading for pleasure and information each and every day.
 We use a mixture of books from a variety of reading schemes from Reception up to the end of Year 3.
 This is when the majority of the children become free readers and are able to read books from the school library and from home.
 We operate a reading reward scheme where children who read frequently are rewarded with stickers, certificates and prizes.